mctinker/Map-Tasker/README.md

 2- The ['Http Server Example' Tasker Project](https://shorturl.at/bwCD4) installed and active on the Android device, server running.

-3- The [MapTasker List TaskerNet profile](https://shorturl.at/0MQrL) imported into Tasker for the 'List XML Files' button in the GUI.

 Further details are available in the "Notes" section of this README.

 **Q: Diagram connectors are misaligned for names in Chinese, Korean, or Japanese.**